hashicorp/design-system/website/docs/components/form/input-group/partials/guidelines/guidelines.md

 !!!
 Info

-The way in which these components are published and assembled together are fundamenally different between Figma and the Ember component.
+The way in which these components are published and assembled together are fundamenally different between the Figma Ember components.

-- In Figma, multiple components are published (`ButtonType` and `InputType`) that are intended to be assembled in an auto layout container, as well as a `Base` component for more simple pre-assembled instances.
+- In Figma, multiple primitive components are published (`ButtonType` and `InputType`) that are intended to be assembled in an auto layout container.
+A pre-assembled `Base` component is also available for more simple instances.
-- The Ember component acts as a container to enforce consistent styling and grouping of nested Helios form components, but does not handle any logic and functionality out of the box.
+- The Ember component acts as a container to enforce consistent styling and grouping of nested Helios form components.
+It does not handle any logic or functionality out of the box, this is left up to the nested form elements.
 !!!

 ### When to use